mmsaki/mmsaki/README.md

 - 👋 Hi, I’m @mmsaki
-- 👀 I’m interested in python and data analysis
+- 👀 I’m interested in fintech and analysis
-- 🌱 I’m currently learning fintech and blockchain development
+- 🌱 I’m currently learning blockchains
 - 💞️ I’m looking to work.
 - 📫 How to reach me meek10x@gmail.com